 What is known with certainty, however, is that while Galileo may not have invented the telescope, his use of this powerful instrument set astronomers on a course of discovery that is unmatched by any other scientific endeavor.
 The list that follows subsequently highlights some of the telescopes that have proved the most influential in the development and advancement of observational astronomy throughout history.

 Galileo’s Refracting Telescope

-While Galileo (1564-1642) did not invent the telescope, he was almost certainly not the first person to point a “spy-glass” at the sky.
-He was however, the first observer to draw scientific conclusions from what the glass revealed about the Universe.
+Galileo (1564-1642) was almost certainly not the first person to point a “spy-glass” at the sky.
+While he may not have invented the telescope, Galileo was, however, the first observer to draw scientific conclusions from what the glass revealed about the Universe.

 The first Galilean refracting telescope (lenses) could only magnify objects three times, but within a year of its construction, Galileo had built an instrument that magnified objects twenty times.
 This was then used to discover the four satellites of Jupiter that are now known as the Galilean moons.
 This instrument also revealed the phases of Venus, the rings of Saturn, sunspots, and a supernova.
 More importantly, though, this humble little telescope proved that Copernicus was right- the Earth and planets were indeed revolving around the Sun, although Galileo didn’t agree with Kepler that the planets’ orbits were elliptical, believing them to be circular, instead.

 Although Isaac Newton (1642-1727) is almost universally regarded as the greatest mathematician and astronomer of all time, he never used the telescope he designed and built to make scientific discoveries, beyond improving on the design of Galileo’s telscope.